-- Know the limitations of conventional Tubes at Microwave Frequencies. - Realize the need for microwave tubes and solid state microwave sources and understand the principles of solid statedevices. - Understand the applications of S-parameters in microwave component design and learn themeasurement procedure of various microwave parameters. - Derive the complete radar range equation. - Understand the need and functioning of CW, and FM-CW radars
+- 1.Understand the behavior of EM waves in Wave guides and design the microwave components using S-Parameters. - 2.
+Know the limitations of conventional Tubes at Microwave Frequencies. - 3.Realize the need for microwave tubes and solid state microwave sources and understand the principles of solid state devices. - 4.Derive the complete radar range equation. - 5.Understand the need and functioning of CW, and FM-CW radars